SQL Server AWE Property

 This special hardware provides the following functions:

-- a) All memory above the 4GB line is divided into 4KB pages.
-A list is made of the 4KB pages, and this list is kept below the 4GB line.
-Therefore the more memory that exists above 4GB, the larger this list will be.
+- a) All memory, including that above the 4GB line is divided into 4KB pages.
+A list is made of the 4KB pages, known as the Page Frame Number (PFN) database, and this list is kept below the 4GB line.
+The PFN list uses 1MB of memory for every 146MB of server memory, and therefore the more memory that exists the larger this list will be.
+For example, for a server with 32GB of memory, the PFN list will use about 224MB of memory within the Windows system address space.

 - b) Special CPU instructions are provided that can copy the contents of a given 4KB page from its location above the 4GB line to a special 4KB location below the 4GB line.
 After the memory contents have been copied, they can be updated by a 32-bit program.